Frequently Asked Questions

 - Can I let go of preconceptions and listen to another's story?

 - Do I want to share something deeper with my Catholic spouse, children, or friends?

 - Do I find comfort and hope in the Catholic liturgy and in the company of Catholic people?

 I’m ready to begin.
 What do I do?

-Contact pastoral associate Stephany Crane at 410-974-4366 to set up an informal interview.
-In this interview, she'll talk to you about your religious background, address your concerns, and answer your questions about the process of becoming Catholic.
+Contact Father Andrew at 410-974-4366 to set up an informal interview.
+In this interview, he'll talk to you about your religious background, address your concerns, and answer your questions about the process of becoming Catholic.
 You can start this next part of your faith journey now.